2025 Recap, Merry Christmas & Happy Holiday!

 2025 recap

-Thanks again to all my international viewers, especially those in non-native English-speaking countries!
-I did have a translation plugin working this year, but pulled it as it chewed too many PHP resources, slowing down my site.
-I’m not sure how this will affect things, but readers can use the translate function in most browsers.
+Thanks again to my international viewers, especially those in non-native English-speaking countries.
+I did have a translation plugin working this year, but pulled it as it chewed too many PHP resources and slowed down my site.
+Readers should, instead, use the translate function in most browsers.
+This only slows the individual browser rather than my entire site.

 Changes